 3. Collect feedback and rotate topics.

-Insider Tip: Encourage co-presentation to blend technical with creative perspectives and spark dialogue.
+• Insider Tip: Encourage co-presentations to blend technical with creative perspectives.

-• Daily Huddle Ritual: Kick off each workday in sync
+5. Daily Huddle Ritual: Kick Off Each Workday in Sync

-Purpose: Align priorities and surface blocking issues in under ten minutes
+• Purpose: Align priorities and surface blocking issues in under 10 minutes.

 1. Set a fixed time when at least 80% attendance is possible.